antfu/drauu/README.md

 ## Features

 - Vanilla JavaScript - integrate into any framework you like
-- SVG-based - scalable, transparent and serializable
+- SVG-based - scalable, transparent, and serializable
-- Stylus/Touch pressure support
+- Stylus / Touch pressure support
 - Headless (unstyled) - style it as you want
 - Undo / Redo stacks